cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          optimization level of improving loops --if-expression-optimization LEVEL
+                         optimization level of improving ternary/if expressions --data-flow-optimization LEVEL
-                         optimization level of improving ternary/if expressions --jump-threading LEVEL
+                         optimization level of improving variable assignments and and expressions --jump-threading LEVEL
                          optimization level of eliminating chained jumps --unreachable-code-elimination LEVEL